Types of Birthmarks

 Moles – They’re brown or black and appear in many different sizes and appearances.
 They are sometimes confused with lentigines, melasma or liver spots.
 Moles are formed when cells in the skin form in a cluster instead of being distributed evenly.
 Most moles never grow larger than two to three inches.
 If they have changed in size, shape or color over the last 6 months and you are worried about cancerous growth – we suggest getting a Basal Scrape Carcinoma test at your family physician office.

 Congenital Nevi – These are brown/black moles present at birth and have an increased risk of developing Melanoma.
-They’re typically found in the mouth, mucus membranes, arms, legs, palms or soles of the foot and can cover a very small space to an entire region of the body.
+They’re typically found in the mouth, mucous membranes, arms, legs, palms or soles of the foot and can cover a very small space to an entire region of the body.

 Mongolian Spots (Mongolian Blue Spots) – These are benign, flat spots similar to a bruise that is irregularly shaped.
 It normally disappears between the ages of three to five years.
 They can appear blue, bluish-black, bluish-gray or dark brown and are found more common in darker skin types.
-Mongolian Spots occur during embryonic development and are mostly found on the back, buttocks, side and shoulders.
+Mongolian Spots occur during embryonic development and are mostly found on the back, buttocks, side, and shoulders.

 Hemangiomas (Strawberry birthmarks, Capillary Hemangioma, Nevus Vascularis, Hemangioma simplex, Macular Stains) – These types of birthmarks are bright red, spongy patches that grow and thicken fast.
-They are not usually present at birth but they appear within one year of the infants life.
-Most are commonly found on the scalp, face, chest, neck and back.
+They are not usually present at birth but they appear within one year of the children life.
+Most are commonly found on the scalp, face, chest, neck, and back.
 They typically disappear by age 10, but if not, they can be removed with a laser.